 Resource Quotas in Kubernetes allow you to manage and assign resources within namespaces in your Kubernetes cluster.

-View Resource Quotas in a namespace:
+View Resource Quotas in a namespace.

-$ kubectl get resourcequota -n <namespace>
+console$ kubectl get resourcequota -n <namespace>

-View the used quotas within a namespace:
+View the used quotas within a namespace.

-$ kubectl describe resourcequota -n <namespace>
+console$ kubectl describe resourcequota -n <namespace>

-Edit your existing Resource Quatas:
+Edit your existing Resource Quotas.

-$ kubectl edit resourcequota <resource-quota-name> -n <namespace>
+console$ kubectl edit resourcequota <resource-quota-name> -n <namespace>

-Deletes a Resource Quota within a namespace:
+Deletes a Resource Quota within a namespace.

-$ kubectl delete resourcequota <resource-quota-name> -n <namespace>
+console$ kubectl delete resourcequota <resource-quota-name> -n <namespace>

 Drain Nodes for Maintenance